 One of the accolades I often repeated to people after my maiden voyage in ANA business class was that the cabin felt like a Japanese restaurant in the sky—sashimi, noodles, sake, oh my!
 I still feel that way, but one quirky thing I noticed on this flight was that the flight attendants actually prepared the “Udon” using cup noodles of all things—I saw them doing this upon exiting the bathroom.
 This is fine, since I never would’ve known otherwise, and if anything speaks to their presentation and seasoning skills.

 Conversely, I didn’t remember ANA’s business class seat to be as confining as it felt, although to be fair my first experience with it was on the new-ish Boeing 787-8, rather than the much older 777-300ER I flew from Houston to Tokyo-Narita.
-In general, the cabin condition of the 77W was much worse than the 788 had been and the seat felt more coffin-like, which I guess is good from a privacy perspective, but results in visual crowding that seems very un-Japanese.
+In general, the cabin condition of the 77W was much worse than the 788 had been and the seat felt more coffin-like, which I guess is good from a privacy perspective, but results in visual crowding that seems very un-Japanese—this is perfect the only downfall of flying ANA Houston to Tokyo, at least until the airline starts flying newer aircraft.

-ANA Regional Business Class: NRT to KUL on the B788
+ANA Business Class Review: Regional Business Class on the 787-8

 After an hour or so in the ANA lounge (the smaller one near gate 41, which I’ve always preferred sentimentally to the larger one but which I realized, on this trip, is actually not very nice at all), I made the very long walk to gate 58A, where my Kuala Lumpur-bound B787-8 was waiting to be boarded.
 This one, unlike the one I’d flown in from Seattle two years prior, was regionally-configured, which means that instead of lie-flat beds it had so-called “shell seats” more typical of premium economy than business.
 But I digress.